Q. Describe three recent jobs you've completed.

 Q. What advice do you have for a customer looking to hire a provider like you?

-A. When you look for a piano or voice teacher, look for:
+A. When you look for a voice teacher:

 1. Atmosphere of the studio and the teacher/student connection.
 A good environment and relationship can encourage practice, help to meet student goals and ongoing growth - socially and academically.